The best independent guide to Tavira

 Our advice to you is, if you are seriously considering a holiday to Tavira, book your flights and accommodation now, as prices will rise and then sell out.

 The map below shows the location of hotels and rental rooms in Tavira, and by altering the date to your holiday, the map will display current availability and prices:

-The height of the tourist season is from June until the end of August, but the weather is suitable for spending time on the beaches from early May until the end of September.
-Spring and autumn are great seasons to visit the region, with long bright days but without the intense summer sun or summertime crowds.
+The height of the tourist season is from June until August, but the weather is suitable for spending time on the beaches from May until the end of September.
+Spring and autumn are great seasons to visit the region, with sunny weather but without the intense heat or the summertime crowds.

 The average weather of Tavira